Taxation of investments in Indian Mutual Funds in the UK

 Gains made on disposal of Indian mutual funds are taxed at highest marginal rate of taxation

-Reporting means funds which provided certain data to HMRC on periodic basis.
+Reporting means mutual funds which provided certain data to HMRC on periodic basis.
 HMRC publishes a list of these funds monthly.
 In case your mutual fund is such a fund your gain will be taxed as Capital Gains.

-When you dispose offshore non-reporting funds
+When you dispose offshore non-reporting mutual funds

 Lastly, annual capital exemption is also not available to such gains.